nvim-focus/focus.nvim/README.md

 To get this view you would press the key combination 2 times.

 **Split nicely with `<C-L>`**

+❗ **NOTE** ❗

+Additionally you can open a file or a run a custom command with the `:FocusSplitNicely` command

+*Opens a file in the split created by SplitNicely command* `:FocusSplitNicely README.md`

+*Opens a terminal window in the split created by SplitNicely command by using the cmd arg to run a custom command* `:FocusSplitNicely cmd term`

 ```lua
 vim.api.nvim_set_keymap('n', '<c-l>', ':FocusSplitNicely<CR>', { silent = true })